harisaisundhar/Football-transfers-2k19/README.md

 5)Enjoy the project and give a thumbs up if you like the project.

--The graph model.png is the schema of the constructed DB.
--there's an example image which shows live demonstration of tranfer of griezman.
+*The graph model.png is the schema of the constructed DB, there's an example image which shows live demonstration of tranfer of griezman.